-In the channel select register, if the user wants two different frequencies for the two DDS channels, use the following protocol:
+In the channel select register, if the user wants four different frequencies for all four DDS channels, use the following protocol:

-- 1. Enable (Logic 1) the Channel 0 enable bit, which is located in the channel select register, and disable the Channel 1 enable bit (Logic 0). - 2.
+- 1. Enable (Logic 1) the Channel 0 enable bit, which is located in the channel select register, and disable the other three channels (Logic 0). - 2.
 Write the desired frequency tuning word for Channel 0, as described in Step 1, and then disable the Channel 0 enable bit (Logic 0). - 3.
-Enable the Channel 1 enable bit only, located in the channel select Register. - 4.
-Write the desired frequency tuning word for Channel 1 in Step 3.
+Enable the Channel 1 enable bit only, located in the channel select register, and disable the other three channels. - 4.
+Write the desired frequency tuning word for Channel 1 in Step 3, then disable the Channel 1 enable bit.